kaxp/CineXfers/README.md

 # cine_xfers
 This application is developed on Flutter 2.2.3 in the Stable channel.

-Migrated to Flutter 3.0, tested on Flutter v3.16.3 in Stable channel.
+Migrated to Flutter 3.0 and tested on Flutter v3.16.3 in Stable channel.

 ## Objective
 1. Fetch a list of movies from this URL